What can I expect to learn as an intern in the Governor's Office?

 The time commitment during the academic year is 10-15 hours per week and 20 hours per week during the summer.
 Schedules will be determined individually between each intern and their office supervisor.
 An intern’s schedule must be consistent throughout the entire semester.

-No. The Governor’s Internship Program is limited to full-time undergraduate or associate degree students who have completed at least one semester of college.
-Some of the Executive Offices in the Administration prefer to hire graduate students as interns who typically focus on substantial tasks related to their fields of study.
+Yes.
+The Governor’s Office Internship Program is open to all currently enrolled undergraduate, graduate, and associate degree college students.
+Additionally, some of the Executive Offices in the Baker-Polito Administration hire graduate students as interns who typically focus on substantial tasks related to their fields of study.
 To the extent that we can facilitate a connection between a strong graduate student candidate and the appropriate Secretariats, we would be happy to do so.
-Law school students may apply for our internships in the Office of the Governor's Legal Counsel.
+Law school students may apply for our internships in the Office of the Governor's Legal Counsel

 No. The Governor’s Internship Program is designed for full-time undergraduate or associate degree students who have completed at least one semester of college.
 Prospective high school applicants that are interested in an internship at the State House for the summer should visit the Secretary of State's Tour Division, which does accept high school students on a full-time or part-time basis during the summer months.
 Students learn about the history, art and architecture in the building, and give tours to visiting residents and tourists.